Learn more about the course restoration and opening months in the latest Q&A with Kelly Miller and Kyle Franz.

-Southern Pines Golf Club, a vintage Donald Ross-designed course dating to the early 1900s, is now under management of the company that owns and operates the Pine Needles and Mid Pines in Southern Pines, North Carolina.
-The course is currently undergoing an 18-month improvement plan that includes design tweaks from architect Kyle Franz, who has supervised restorations at Mid Pines (2013) and Pine Needles (2018.)
+Southern Pines Golf Club, a vintage Donald Ross-designed course dating to the early 1900s, is now under management of the company that owns and operates Pine Needles and Mid Pines in Southern Pines, North Carolina.
+The course has undergone an 18-month improvement plan that included design tweaks from architect Kyle Franz, who has supervised restorations at Mid Pines (2013) and Pine Needles (2018.)
 The restoration started with tree removal and bunker work in December 2020, before moving on to work on the greens, cart paths, and other areas of the course to restore Donald Ross’ original design.

-There are currently no plans for the “Little 9” at this time, as management’s focus is on perfecting every detail on the main course over the coming months.
+There are currently no plans for the “Little 9” at this time, as management’s focus is on perfecting every detail on the main course.

 Southern Pines is unique among most American courses in that the ninth hole does not return to the clubhouse.
 Franz had access to aerial photos of the course dating to the early 1950s that shows a par-three hole positioned to the left of the fourth green and and connecting with the 15th tee.
 That hole would have allowed golfers to play one through four, this par-three and finish a nine-hole round with 15 through 18.
 The par-three was abandoned at some point in the mid-1900s, but we are building a new par-three hole to replace “the lost hole” from Donald Ross’s original design.